jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 | `C-c C-c` | *C*ommands             |
 | `C-c C-x` | Toggles                |

+The following sections describe many commands for inserting markup---for headings, blockquotes, lists, source code, and so on---and many of these commands behave differently depending on whether `transient-mark-mode` is enabled or not.
+When it makes sense, if `transient-mark-mode` is on and there is an active region, the command applies to the text in the region.
+For example, `C-c C-s b` would make the region bold.
+When this is not the case, many commands then proceed to work with either the word at the point (e.g., for italics) or the current line (e.g., for headings).

+There are also some parallel commands that act specifically on the region, even when `transient-mark-mode` is disabled.
+These commands have the same keybinding as their standard counterparts, but use an uppercase letter instead.
+For example, `markdown-insert-blockquote` is bound to `C-c C-s q` and only acts on the region in `transient-mark-mode` while `markdown-blockquote-region` is bound to `C-c C-s Q` and always applies to the region.

+T> For users who prefer to work _without_ `transient-mark-mode`, T> conveniently since Emacs 22 it can be enabled temporarily by pressing T> `C-SPC C-SPC`.

 ## Headings

 Headings in Markdown can be defined using either of two formats: